-I am a stay at home dog parent.
+I am a stay at home dog person.
 I have worked it out this way after several years of trying to figure out how, so that I can be at home, look after the dogs, train them and spend time with them and my husband Ernie.
-Ernie is retired from his conventional job (I am younger than he is), so we both work on the house stuff and I on earning money, so that we have have the lifestyle that we want.
+Ernie is retired from his conventional job (I am younger than he is), so we both work on the house stuff and I on earning money, so that we have the lifestyle that we want.

 Part of the lifestyle that we enjoy is to have the ability to go somewhere whenever we want to or need to.
 This requires a certain way of doing business and having income that is location independent, and pets and hobbies that can be transported/accessed easily.

 Our main interest is travelling, and especially camping.
 We do this from May to October either trailer or tent camping depending on where we are.The other part of the lifestyle is not having to leave the home to earn a living.
 This I will discuss in another post.

 The following is a short list of the most my important points to becoming a stay-at-home dog parent (just in case you were thinking about it) 🙂

 The most important thing to this lifestyle is the desire to live like that.
 You must be OK with being at home a lot.
 It may sound good at first, but it is a lot of work and sometimes can be frustrating or distracting especially when you are trying to work.
 It is nice to be able to get up when you want, work when you want, take a walk when you want, but in reality, everything must be scheduled in or nothing gets done.
 It is exactly like having a regular job in which you are on some sort of a schedule, like having to be at work on time.